simone-sanfratello/a-toolbox/README.md

 - _item_ \<*\>

-remove an element from array\nit removes only the first occurrence
+remove an element from array
+it removes only the first occurrence

 _Example_